 Hair transplant.
 During a hair transplant, the surgeon removes small pieces of hair-bearing scalp from the back or sides of the head to be used as grafts.
 These grafts are then relocated to a bald or thinning area.

 Scalp expansion.
 In this procedure, a device called a tissue expander is placed underneath a hair-bearing area that is located next to a bald area.
 After several weeks, the tissue expander causes the skin to grow new skin cells.
 Another operation is then needed to place the newly expanded skin over the adjacent bald spot.

 Flap surgery.
 Flap surgery is ideal for covering large balding areas.
 During this procedure, a portion of the bald area is removed and a flap of the hair-bearing skin is placed on to the bald area while still attached at one end to its original blood supply.

 Scalp reduction.
 Scalp reduction is done to shrink the bald areas at the top and back of the head.
 It involves first removing the bald scalp.
 Then sections of the hair-bearing scalp are pulled together, filling in the bald area.
 This can be done alone or with hair transplantation.

 What are possible complications of baldness and hair transplantation procedures?

 Baldness may lower self-esteem.
 In addition, there are complications from hair transplantation procedures that include:

 Patchy hair growth.
 Sometimes, the growth of newly placed hair has a patchy look, especially if it's placed next to a thinning area.
 This can often be fixed with more surgery.

 Bleeding or wide scars.
 Tension on the scalp from some of the scalp reduction techniques can cause wide scars or bleeding.

 Grafts not taking.
-Occasionally, there is a chance that the graft may not "take."
+Occasionally, there is a chance that the graft may not survive in its new location.
 If this is the case, surgery must be repeated.